kubevault/kubevault/docs/guides/secret-engines/druid/overview.md

   password: change-me
 ```

-> If you front the Druid coordinator with a self-signed TLS cert (e.g. the Quick Start with TLS enabled), set `SecretEngine.spec.druid.insecure: true` below.
+> If you front the Druid coordinator with a self-signed TLS cert (e.g. the Quick Start with TLS enabled), set `clientConfig.insecureSkipTLSVerify: true` on the AppBinding or provide `clientConfig.caBundle`.
 Drop the knob once you front the coordinator with a real CA-issued certificate.

 ## Enable and Configure Druid Secret Engine